-45. The reverse repo rate under the LAF, determined with a spread of 100 basis points below the repo rate, stands at 7.0 per cent.
+52. The reverse repo rate under the LAF, determined with a spread of 100 basis points below the repo rate, automatically adjusts to 7.5 per cent with immediate effect.

 Marginal Standing Facility (MSF) Rate

-46. The MSF rate, determined with a spread of 100 basis points above the repo rate, stands at 9.0 per cent.
+53. The Marginal Standing Facility (MSF) rate, determined with a spread of 100 basis points above the repo rate, stands recalibrated at 9.5 per cent with immediate effect.

 Cash Reserve Ratio